o11e11o/vrlin/README.md

 The "bow" is just the velocity on the x axis (I think lol.
 One of the axises) of the right controller while a button on the right controller is pressed.
 It controls midi controller #16.
 You could map it to control a level knob of something.
 You press a button on the right controller and wave it around and it'll change that controller based on the speed in um a direction.
 Idk I just try to find whatever direction affects the midi output the most, or find the direction that doesn't affect it and go perpendicular to that

 The  "finger placement" is the height of the left controller while a button on the left controller is pressed.
-It controlls pitch bend
+It controls pitch bend

 So if I wanted to link the speed of the right controller to maybe a level knob in the Serum plugin in fl studio: